6 ways Shopify merchants can prep now for holiday and BFCM email marketing

 Remember that self-gifting is a thing, too.
 So contemplate messages that appeal to people who are on the looking for themselves (the example below from Erin Condren is quite straightforward) in addition to those shopping for gifts.

 Dive into our BFCM Email Masterclass to truly get your email program ready for what’s to come.

 Step 4: Prep product photography

 Holiday emails need beautiful photography to sell your products.
 Get the photo shoots out of the way now so that your creative elements are ready to go.

-If you’re doing it yourself, Shopify has a great guide for creating professional shots.
+If you’re doing it yourself, we've got a great guide for creating professional shots.